Student Grievance Policies

 (If the complaint is against the Assistant Vice President for Student Services [or his/her designee], the student should meet with the Vice President for Academic Affairs, who will follow the procedures outlined here.)

 2. Filing a Hearing Request

 a.
 If the student is not satisfied with the recommendation of the Assistant Vice President for Student Services (or his/her designee), he/she may file a request for a hearing by submitting a written complaint to the Assistant Vice President for Student Services (or his/her designee) (Attachment F).
 The hearing request must include a specific statement of the student’s complaint, an explanation of what remedy the student seeks, and a copy of the Assistant Vice President for Student Services’ (or his/her designee's) recommended resolution.

 b.
 If the student files a request for a hearing, a Student Hearing Committee as defined below must convene within 15 working days.

 3. Hearing Procedure

-Upon receipt of a written request for a hearing, the Assistant Vice President for Student Services will appoint a Hearing Committee according to the following procedure:
+Upon receipt of a written request for a hearing, the Assistant Vice President for Student Services (or his/her designee) will appoint a Hearing Committee according to the following procedure:

 b.
-The Assistant Vice President for Student Services will provide technical assistance and support to this committee.
+The Assistant Vice President for Student Services (or his/her designee) will provide technical assistance and support to this committee.

 c.
 As soon as the hearing is scheduled, the chair of the Hearing Committee will send a written notice to all involved parties.
 The notice will specify the time, place, and nature of the hearing, plus a brief description of the complaint.
 The notice will also confirm the right of all involved parties to present witnesses and evidence and to be accompanied by counsel for advisory purposes only.